markevans/dragonfly/extra_docs/Models.md

 We can process the data

     image = @album.cover_image.process(:thumb, '20x20')   # returns a 'Job' object, with similar properties
     image.width                                           # => 20
     @album.cover_image.width                              # => 280 (no change)

+    image = @album.cover_image.gif            # returns a 'Job' object
+    image.format                              # => :gif
+    @album.cover_image.format                 # => :png (no change)

 The available processing methods available (i.e. 'thumb', etc.) come from the {Dragonfly} app's registered processors - see {file:Processing.md Processing}

-We can encode the data

-    image = @album.cover_image.encode(:gif)   # returns a 'Job' object, with similar properties image.format                              # => :gif
-    @album.cover_image.format                 # => :png (no change)

-The encoding is implemented by the {Dragonfly} app's registered encoders (which will usually just be one) - see {file:Encoding.md Encoding}

-We can use configured shortcuts for processing/encoding, and chain them:
+We can use configured shortcuts for processing, and chain them:

     @album.cover_image.thumb('300x200#ne')     # => returns a 'Job' object, with similar properties